Maybe we'll play some Glam Rock before it's all said and done.

 We would probably not even consider it human.

-and there's different cultures of Amish, there's different levels of commitment to know electronics and what they'll accept and what they won't accept.
+There's different levels of commitment to no electronics and what they'll accept and what they won't accept.

-But there's no doubt going to be separate breakaway civilizations that won't accept any of the cybernetics, that won't accept any of the cyborgs, that won't accept man merging with machine, and they will maintain that tradition and maintain that commitment.
+But there's no doubt going to be separate breakaway civilizations that won't accept any of the cybernetics, that won't accept any of the cyborgs, that won't accept man merging with machine, and they will maintain that tradition and maintain that commitment, just like the movie Surrogates.

 So this technology is inevitable.